Attention span: Testing the effect on different types of media

 Although the research done on social media has shown to decrease attention span, not all forms of media have the same impact on the public.
-For example, videogames don’t stray too far from short-term videos.
+For example, video games do not stray too far from short-term videos.
 Studies were made to test different types of video game genres and the impact on people that play them.
-They made a group of four: action games, sports simulator games, RPG games, and those who don't play games.
-What they gathered from their research was that the people didn’t differ too much in attention span, but they concluded that the people that played games those who didn’t showed some variation.
+They made a group of four: action games, sports simulator games, RPG games, and those who do not play games.
+What they gathered from their research was that the people did not differ too much in attention span, but they concluded that the people that played games and those who did not showed some variation.
 The studies found that more hours spent playing action games correlated with better visual attention, as they had better coordinator when playing such genres with those playing sport simulators having similar results.